LatekVo/3blue-1brown-pi-calculator/README.md

 Physics can be modified and used in more useful project.

 Algorithm for physics is taken from this wikipedia article: https://en.wikipedia.org/wiki/Elastic_collision#Equations

+Project written in Polish as its a School project